gjanco/mezmo-dd-marketplace/rapdev_validator/README.md

 - Linux

-`sudo -u dd-agent datadog-agent integration install --third-party datadog-rapdev_validator==2.2.0`
+`sudo -u dd-agent datadog-agent integration install --third-party datadog-rapdev_validator==2.2.1`
 - Windows

-`C:\Program Files\Datadog\Datadog Agent\bin\agent.exe integration install --third-party datadog-rapdev_validator==2.2.0`
+`C:\Program Files\Datadog\Datadog Agent\bin\agent.exe integration install --third-party datadog-rapdev_validator==2.2.1`

 ### Prepare the Validator

 The only pre-requisite to the RapDev Validator integration is having an application key.
 Create an application key in the Datadog application by following the [Datadog documentation](https://docs.datadoghq.com/account_management/api-app-keys/#add-application-keys).
+To send data through a custom intake server, set `dd_url` equal to the root URL of the custom domain in the `conf.yaml` file.

 ### Configuration